Ventricular Septal Defect (cont.)

 With a large VSD (usually one greater than 1 cm2), there is significant shunting of blood from the left ventricle into the right ventricle.
 Thus extra blood volume puts a strain on the right ventricle and causes an increase in the blood pressure of the lungs called "pulmonary hypertension."
-The child may have labored breathing, difficulty feeding, grow poorly, and have pallor.
+The child may have labored breathing, difficulty feeding, poor growth, and have pallor.

 How is a large VSD treated?

 Ultimately, the patient with a large VSD will need surgery to "patch the hole" in the ventricular septum.
 The timing of surgery is an individualized decision based upon several factors.
 These include

 - The extent and duration of increased pulmonary artery pressure.
 Chronic pulmonary arteriolar pressure may become irreversible and put a strain on the right ventricle.
 These side effects may be treated with medications until surgery is appropriate.

 - A child with a large VSD often will not grow as robustly as his peers.
 The work of increased metabolic demands often requires additional calories when compared to children without such a cardiac defect.
 High-calorie dense supplements may be added to formula.
 Some infants may require nighttime continuous feedings using a tube that is passed through the nose to the stomach (nasogastic tube) to maximize growth.
 It is very rare to restrict fluid volumes in these children.

 - Infants with iron-deficiency anemia should receive iron supplements to maximize the oxygen carrying capacity of their blood.
 Blood transfusions to address such an anemia are rare.